GDGouravDey/Resume-Parser-Gemini/README.md

 ## Overview

 The Resume Parser is a powerful tool designed to automate the extraction and analysis of key information from resumes.
-By leveraging the Gemini API, this application converts unstructured resume data into structured formats, enabling efficient data processing.
-The parser provides personalized job role and certification recommendations based on extracted data.
+By leveraging the Gemini API, this application converts unstructured resume data into structured formats.
+Using RAG technique, personalized AI-based recommendation is done on several aspects including course suggestions.

 ## Steps to Run the App (Locally) :-